Transgender Dysphoria Blues: Critical reception

-The album received widespread praise with a metacritic score of 82 out of 100 indicating universal acclaim.
-In his review for Now Magazine, Joshua Kloke described the record as having "career-defining clarity" and "increased confidence," writing that "Grace looks inward and employs conviction unheard since their 2002 debut, Reinventing Axl Rose."
-Will Hermes of Rolling Stone rated the album three-and-a-half stars out of five, and called it "A series of bracing songs about a self-destructive girl in a boy's body, it's a thematic offspring of Lou Reed (see Berlin, etc.)", and noted how "it takes balls to come out this way, in this genre" wishing Laura "God-speed, sister."
+In his review for Now Magazine, Joshua Kloke described the record as having "career-defining clarity" and "increased confidence," writing that lead singer Laura Jane Grace "looks inward and employs conviction unheard since their 2002 debut, Reinventing Axl Rose."
+Will Hermes of Rolling Stone rated the album three-and-a-half stars out of five, and called it "A series of bracing songs about a self-destructive girl in a boy's body, it's a thematic offspring of Lou Reed (see Berlin, etc.)", and noted how "it takes balls to come out this way, in this genre" wishing Grace "God-speed, sister."
 Also, Hermes said that the album musically "sticks to the band's established brand of warrior-cry punk metal", and this "limits the range of what might be an ever braver new world, one glimpsed on the softer acoustic 'Two Coffins.'"
 Dan Weiss of Spin called the album "one of the most fascinating records of the year," rating it eight out of ten.

-Loudwire ranked the album 23 in their "66 best rock albums of the decade."
+In 2019, Loudwire ranked the album 23 in their "66 best rock albums of the decade."